Ebazhanov/linkedin-skill-assessments-quizzes/maven/maven-quiz.md

 - [x] src/main/java
 - [ ] src/main/resources

 #### Q8.
-Which command is used to run the clean lifecyle followed by verify, install, and package with Maven?
+Which command is used to run the clean lifecycle followed by verify, install, and package with Maven?

-- [ ] `mvn clean istall package`
+- [ ] `mvn clean install package`
 - [x] `mvn package`
 - [ ] `mvn clean install`
 - [ ] Option 4